kakitone/finishingTool/README.md

 	c) the whole original set of contigs against the reference.
 4. Remark : after passing through the finishingTool, it is advised to use a polishing tool(e.g. Quiver) to polish the improved contigs in improved2.fasta
 5. Remark2 : if you have problem running scipy.weave, try to remove ~/.python27_compiled
-6. Remark3 : if you want polishing to be done for the gaps, you can add polish at the end as follows. python finisher.py EcoliTestRun/ MUMmer3.23/ polish
+6. Remark3 : if you want polishing to be done for the gaps, you can add polish at the end as follows: python finisher.py EcoliTestRun/ MUMmer3.23/ polish